Maintain DMX Values after Input has Stopped

 CueServer is often used in concert with additional DMX sources due to its ability to manage and coordinate.
 Many do this to switch dynamically between a console and CueServer internal control, others do it to automate other devices with DMX input triggers.
-What about when you want to maintain an inputs values even after the input source has been removed?
+What about when you want to maintain the values of an input even after the input source has been removed?
 We've got you covered!

 This tactic is achieved using the AT command, which is responsible for setting channels, playbacks, station pages and more.
 In this article, we'll show you how to use the power of the AT command to cache and maintain the last frame of DMX received via input.